animetosho/ParPar/fast-gf-multiplication.md

 -   Not performant when trying to generalise across arbitrary multipliers.
 In other words, you may want to ‘special-case’ (i.e. hard-code) a multiply by 2 and 3 (and maybe a few others) using this technique, and use other techniques for other multipliers, instead of implementing this to support arbitrary *n*
 -   Only fast for small, select multipliers

+**GF-Complete**: similar to *BYTWO*

 Multiply by 2<sup>x</sup> with Vector Lookup
 -----------------------------------

 Combining ideas from the *Vector Split Lookup Table* and *Multiply by 2* techniques above, we can cover a few more cases than the few that *Multiply by 2* are good at.

-Essentially, a shift can be used to partially compute a multiply by 2<sup>x</sup>, then a lookup can be used for the bits shifted out (assuming *x*<=4 with 128-bit SIMD shuffles).
+Essentially, a shift can be used to partially compute a multiply by 2<sup>x</sup>, then a lookup can be used for the bits shifted out (assuming *x*≤4 with 128-bit SIMD shuffles).
 This lookup computes the effect of the generator polynomial which needs to be XORed into the result.

 Pseudo-code for multiplying by 16 in w=8, using 128-bit vectors: